 Operator means a person who operates or is in actual physical control of a motorized play vehicle or a motorized skateboard upon a public roadway, sidewalk, right-of-way, park, bicycle path or any other public property used for the operation of motor vehicles.

-So then who or what is a “human powered vehicle operator”, and exactly who is the intended target of this section?
-If it’s bicyclists, there are major problems here…
+So then who or what is a “human powered vehicle” and “human powered vehicle operator”, exactly who is the intended target of this section?
+If it’s bicyclists, there are major problems for bicyclists here… 1) sub sec E bans them from riding on any roadway, and 2) it introduce this nebulous term “crossing”.

 Read at face value, this section appears to ban bicyclists (and skateboardists) from riding in the roadway; assuming they are, by Tempe’s definitions, the operator of a human powered vehicle.